Ricardo de Pascual: Early life and career

-Personal life
+Personal life and death

 De Pascual met his wife Martha in 2007, while she was a Catholic nun.
 They both began to exchange messages on social apps and finally met in person in Puebla in 2011.
-They married in a civil ceremony in 2014, and formalized their marriage in a religious ceremony in 2020, which was held via Zoom due to the then ongoing COVID-19 pandemic in Mexico.
+They married in a civil ceremony in 2014, and formalized their marriage in a religious ceremony in 2020, which was held via Zoom due to the then-ongoing COVID-19 pandemic in Mexico.

 In 2020, shortly before his religious marriage, De Pascual was diagnosed with COVID-19 and subsequently was diagnosed with a serious case of COPD, being told by doctors that he did not have much time left to live.
-He said that he smoked heavily during his youth and that he thinks it permanently damaged his lungs.
-He reportedly uses oxygen all day to help him breathe and has lately reported suffering from other health complications, including vertebral, renal, and cardiac problems.
+He said that he smoked heavily during his youth and that he thought it permanently damaged his lungs.
+He used oxygen all day to help him breathe and reported in an interview with Matilde Obregón that he suffered from other health complications, including vertebral, renal, and cardiac problems.
 Also around the time of his marriage to his wife Martha, De Pascual was evicted from his property in Mexico City.

-As of 2025, de Pascual said that he remains active in his acting career, though he admitted to barely going out of his home if not required, due to his worsening health problems.
+As of 2025, de Pascual said that he remained active in his acting career, though he admitted to barely going out of his home if not required, due to his worsening health problems.

+De Pascual died on 21 April 2026, at the age of 85.
+His death was confirmed by a statement of the National Association of Actors, which expressed its condolences and praised de Pascual's career.
+Reactions to his death were multiple on social media, with users remembering de Pascual for his role in El Chavo and his charisma.